freezer333/biotools/README.md

 }
 ```

-*Note, the density calculation is will soon be changed to better reflect "G4P", rather than a straight calculation.*

 # Step 10:  Programmatic Access
 In step 10, you've seen how URLs, when properly constructed, will return JSON results for genomic data.
 The system is a REST web service, and can easily be accessed using nearly any programming language.
 In addition, entire API's can be written to deliver data from this service in very convenient ways.
 I will be developing access API's in Python and Java, and below is some sample code to get you started.